Skip to main content

 Franklin Logging:

-The project is located with the Klamath Basin Wildfire Crisis Strategy Landscape and includes the removal of wood chips.
+The project is within the Klamath Basin Wildfire Crisis Strategy Landscape and includes the removal of wood chips.
 This material is Timber Subject to Agreement from projects within the Antelope Fire area.

 $1,436,378